Where to Stay in Rome: Best Areas & Hotels

 Le Meridien Visconti Rome, only a five-minute walk from Vatican City and St. Peter's Square and a 15-minute walk to the heart of the city, has family-sized rooms.
 Across the river, it's not far to Piazza Navona and the Pantheon.

-Where to Stay near the Spanish Steps
+Where to Stay in Rome near the Spanish Steps

 Dedicated shoppers will want to be handy to the best shopping streets, so they can return easily with purchases before setting out again (although some of the prestigious shops on Via dei Condotti will deliver directly to your hotel).
 These highly rated hotels are all handy to Via dei Condotti, as well as the boutiques and specialty shops in the Via Vittorio Veneto and Via Bocca di Leone.